dialectica-dev-team/slender-github-explorer/README.md

 Candidates should NOT fork the assignment as this will be visible/trackable by other candidates.
 Clone it locally and then push it to your own account on any git host (github, bitbucket, etc.).

-Send email to dev-team@dialecticanet.com with a link to your repo.
+Send email to gtavantzopoulos@dialecticanet.com and CC to estamatouli@dialecticanet.com when finished.
-If your repo is not public, send a collaboration invite to same email.

 <br />
 <br />